 Terrorism event—means:

-An act (including, but not limited to, the use of force or violence or the threat of force or violence) of any person or group of persons (whether acting alone or on behalf of in connection with any organisation or government), which from its nature or context is done for, or in connection with, political, religious, ideological, ethnic or similar purposes or reasons (including the intention to influence or intimidate any government and/or put the public, or any section of the public, in fear) and which materially increases the costs to Service Provider of providing a Reference Service.
+An act (including, but not limited to, the use of force or violence or the threat of force or violence) of any person or group of persons (whether acting alone or on behalf of or in connection with any organisation or government), which:

+from its nature or context is done for, or in connection with, political, religious, ideological, ethnic or similar purposes or reasons (including the intention to influence or intimidate any government and/or put the public, or any section of the public, in fear) and

+increases the costs to Service Provider of providing a Reference Service.

+Note for the avoidance of doubt, in making a determination on a Terrorism Event, the AER will have regard to, amongst other things:

+(i) whether Service Provider has insurance against the event;

+(ii) the level of insurance that an efficient and prudent service provider would obtain in respect of the event; and

+(iii) whether a declaration has been made by a relevant government authority that an act of terrorism has occurred.

 Materiality threshold